Small business owners face difficult challenges every day. Cash flow problems, stress, and lack of time are but a few of them.

 When you invest in more than one area and one of your investments goes south you won’t lose everything.
 In fact, you could end up being just fine if your other investments make up for the losses.

-Stocks are of the investment strategies for small business owners that provide lots of different options.
-As an example you could invest in any one of several regular stock brokerages.
+Stocks are the investment strategies for small business owners that provide lots of different options.
+As an example, you could invest in any one of several regular stock brokerages.
 Or, as an alternative, you could invest through the help of a robo-advisor, like Motif.

 There are many different traditional stock brokerages to choose from and each had different advantages.
 Which you choose depends on how much you have to invest as well as what your needs and goals are.

 Robo-advisors, on the other hand, are a newer type of stockbroker.
 They offer you the chance to invest without having to invest a lot of your own time and know-how.